 Oxford Professor of Physics, Nicholas Kurti, and French physical chemist and magazine editor, Hervé This, coined the term molecular gastronomy.
 American food science writer Harold McGee and English cookery teacher Elizabeth Cawdry Thomas were also involved in conducting early workshops for chefs on the physics and chemistry of cooking.
 Foams, gels, dirts and ‘caviars’ resulted.

 An Australian Institute of Health and Welfare report in 1994 quoted industry sources that put 1992 market shares of butter and margarine at 26.1 per cent and 73.9 per cent respectively.
-By 2015, Roy Morgan research showed that butter was making a comeback, with more people buying butter than margarine.
+By 2015, margarine sales were declining.
+Roy Morgan research showed that butter was making a comeback, with more people buying butter than margarine.

 The United Kingdom acceded to the European Economic Community in 1973 beginning a new focus for Australian exporters.
 The formation of the European Union further reduced opportunities for export to Europe and led to an increased focus on Asian markets.